-This will be a very intensive Latin course, designed to take you through the first half of Shelmerdine's accelerated Latin textbook (Introduction to Latin, see below).
-The course will prepare you for completion of the book in the second course of the sequence, LAT 1131.
+This is a very intensive Latin course designed to complete Shelmerdine's accelerated Latin textbook (Introduction to Latin; see below).
+This course will prepare students to read intermediate Latin in subsequent translation courses, and finish out the first-year beginning Latin sequence.
 We will move at a very rapid pace, with class time being divided between quizzes, lecture, and assignment review.
 The course will cover roughly 2-3 chapters of the book per week, but occasionally more or less, if necessary.

-While the final goal of this course (and later, LAT 1131) is for you to read and understand Latin texts, our primary goal in this course is a foundation of grammar and forms.
+While the final goal of this course is for students to read and understand Latin texts, our primary goal in this course is a foundation of grammar and forms.
 Memorization is absolutely essential for your success in this course.
 We will also be using a companion volume on Roman inscriptions and graffiti to supplement the main textbook with further reading.